steviecoaster/PSSysadminToolkit/README.md

 To test this module, work is being done in the Dev branch, so be sure to download from there for the most up-to-date code.

-If you would like to download the latest relase click here: https://github.com/steviecoaster/PSSysadminToolkit/releases/tag/v0.2-beta
+If you would like to download the latest relase click [here](https://github.com/steviecoaster/PSSysadminToolkit/releases/tag/v0.2-beta)

 ## Currently testable functions